 Working with low-resource languages

 Our presentation was titled ‘Opportunities and challenges of working with low-resource languages’.”
 Given the theme of using data appropriately to accelerate the SGD goals, we wanted to share lessons learned in our efforts of trying to include people’s voices as a part of any data-driven initiative.
-The presentation briefly outlined our research methods and bespoke tools we have created to “listen intelligently” to conversations in local languages across Africa.
+The presentation briefly outlined our research methods and the bespoke tools we have created in order to “listen intelligently” to conversations in local languages across Africa.

 We wanted to raise discussions on how a nuanced understanding of the every-day grittiness and richness of vernacular languages can help augment big data research – especially given how “shadowed” many such “low-resource” languages have historically been in data analysis.